 Singapore airport has more arrivals than almost any airport in the world.
 Many people stay overnight in Singapore to break their journey, to or from Europe.
 Whenever we‘ve had an overnighter here, we find the Village Hotel Changi, formerly known as the Changi Village Hotel, to be an excellent choice.

-For starters, the hotel is only about a 15 minute (approximately 25 Singapore dollars) taxi ride from the airport.
+For starters, the hotel is only about a 15 minute (under 20 Singapore dollars) taxi ride from the airport.
 The hotel check in is very friendly and efficient and the staff are keen to make your stay as pleasant as possible.
 The hotel’s rooms are what we would describe as a good traveller‘s standard.
 The pillows and beds are very comfortable, rooms are quiet, air conditioned and decorated in modern light tones and the free wifi works well in all areas.

 The breakfast buffet in the Saltwater Cafe has an extensive selection of western and Asian foods.
 Some of the dishes we tried were the Otak Otak (fish in banana leaves), the sweat potato congee and the beef balls in fish sauce, a little different to our usual bacon and eggs.
 The breakfast buffet opens early which helps when catching a early morning flight.
 There are also two other restaurants in the hotel ‘La Cantina in Venezia’ and Choubei Japanese Restaurant.
 This 380 room hotel is also priced well compared to many other hotels in Singapore.
 The hotel runs a complementary shuttle service to and from the airport and we have found it safe, reliable and highly efficient on every visit.